 In the example, we set up the HTP as in the previous example (lines 1-2), add a softness behavior in line 4 and an oscillation with a weight of 2 in lines 5 and 7.
 This creates 3 partitions of the rod range, with 2 assigned to oscillation and 1 assigned to softness.
-Both behaviours also need to be created (with a parameter indicating their strength - lines 4 and 5), and added to the height rod (lines 4-8).
+Both behaviors also need to be created (with a parameter indicating their strength - lines 4 and 5), and added to the height rod (lines 4-8).
+The code results in a haptic behavior that is mostly oscillation, with some give for softness.